Last updated February 2024

 In general, a child cannot be adopted without the consent of the parents.

-People with disabilities as adoptive parents
+People with disability as adoptive parents

 Needs of a child with a disability